BA, Psychology, Colgate University

 Dr. Bedas holds a bachelor of arts in psychology from Colgate University and a doctorate of philosophy in psychology from Temple University.
 She is a licensed clinical psychologist in the state of Pennsylvania.
 Dr. Beidas is a senior fellow in the Leonard Davis Institute and directs the Leonard Davis Institute's Implementation Science Working Group.
 She is also an alumnus fellow of the NIH funded Training Institute in Dissemination and Implementation Research in Health (TIDIRH), Implementation Research Institute (IRI), and the Child Intervention and Prevention Services (CHIPS) Fellowship.
 She is the recipient of a number of awards, including the ABCT President's New Researcher Award in 2015; the American Psychological Foundation Diane J. Willis Early Career Award; and the Perelman School of Medicine Marjorie Bowman New Investigator Research Award in 2017.

-Professor Rinad Beidas will be considering new graduate students for admission for Fall 2021.
+Professor Rinad Beidas will not be considering new graduate students for admission for Fall 2022.

 Professor Beidas' publications may be accessed through the following link: